Bariatric Surgery Costs: Explained

 Self-funded surgery in a private hospital (patients without health insurance)

 In this situation patients will have to cover all of the costs associated with their admission.
-It is generally impossible to determine an exact figure for the total cost of surgery, for example unforseen events such as additional treatment will incur further costs.
+It is generally impossible to determine an exact figure for the total cost of surgery, for example, unforeseen events such as additional necessary treatment will incur further costs.
 To give you a rough idea of some of the costs involved in hospital admission:

 Private patient in a public hospital

-Being a private patient in a public hospital allows patients to opt for treatment by the consultant of their choice.
-It is very unlikely that patients choosing this option will get ‘gap accounts’ from their treating doctors so it is a very cost effective option for patients who have medical insurance.
-The main problems with this option relates to the fact that many treatments are not offered in public hospitals, and public hospitals often have long waiting lists (waiting times are determined by a patients illness not insurance status) which can be over 12 months.
+Being a private patient in a public hospital allows patients to opt for treatment by the Consultant (Specialist) of their choice.
+It is very unlikely that patients choosing this option will get ‘gap accounts’ from their treating doctors so it is a very cost-effective option for patients who have medical insurance.
+The main problem with this option relates to the fact that many treatments are not offered in public hospitals, and that public hospitals often have a long waiting list (waiting times are determined by a patients illness not insurance status) which can be over 12 months.

 Public patient in a public hospital

 Hospital treatments are provided free of cost.
 Patients will be admitted to hospital under a Consultant (Specialist) but are typically treated by training doctors employed by the hospital.
-Costs of treatment outside hospital (medicines and appointments) still need to be paid for, while Medicare provides a subsidy for these items there is an expectation that patients will end up paying a component of their outpatient medical costs.
+Costs of treatment outside hospital (medicines and appointments) still need to be paid for by the patient – Medicare provides a subsidy for these items and patients are required to pay a component of their outpatient medical costs.